microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/tablerowcollection-itemat.md

 ---
 title: "TableRowCollection: ItemAt"
-description: "Gets a row based on its position in the collection.
+description: "Gets a row based on its position in the collection."
 author: "lumine2008"
 ---